QyuriLa/qmk_firmware/docs/feature_auto_shift.md

 #define RETRO_SHIFT 500
 ```

+Without a value set, holds of any length without an interrupting key will produce the shifted value.

 This value (if set) must be greater than one's `TAPPING_TERM`, as the key press
 must be designated as a 'hold' by `process_tapping` before we send the modifier.
+[Per-key tapping terms](tap_hold.md#tapping-term) can be used as a workaround.
 There is no such limitation in regards to `AUTO_SHIFT_TIMEOUT` for normal keys.

+**Note:** Tap Holds must be added to Auto Shift, see [here.](feature_auto_shift.md#auto-shift-per-key)
+`IS_RETRO` may be helpful if one wants all Tap Holds retro shifted.

 ### Retro Shift and Tap Hold Configurations